-There are several types of bankruptcy under the Bankruptcy Code, and each has different laws that regulate which types of debts can be discharged in bankruptcy.
+There are several types of bankruptcy under the Bankruptcy Code, and each has different laws that regulate which kinds of debts can be discharged in bankruptcy.
 Chapter 7 bankruptcy allows many types of debts, primarily unsecured debts, to be discharged.
 An unsecured debt or loan, such as credit card debt, is not tied to physical property just as a mortgage is connected via a lien to a house or other form of real property.
-Some debts, however, are non dischargeable.
+Some debts, however, are nondischargeable.

 Debts that can be discharged, with some exceptions, include: